dev-caelo/curricullege/README.md

 even so, i honestly have no idea how you arrived here (perhaps i added this as part of my college application? internship?)

-personally, this page has taught me much about fundamental website creation - as evidenced by the sphagetti that is most of the earlier css files. (index and styles are just,, no). it has also introduced me to javascript, and its various applications in web development - which i used (very) sparingly in this project < refer to resources page under support >
+personally, this page has taught me much about fundamental website creation - as evidenced by the sphagetti that is most of the earlier css files. (index and styles look like a nightmare). it has also introduced me to javascript, and its various applications in web development - which i used (very) sparingly in this project < refer to resources page under support >
--also it is probably the cleanest code u can find in this project (thanks apcsa)

 in the end, this project was truly carried by the rest of @teamCurricullege
 - dayo and jinwoo compiled all of the useful information in the site, and had this idea in the first place